 I am proud to report that I survived the encounter portrayed here.
 Some of the therapists may have later searched for other ways to earn a living.

 I prefer to think of myself as an active participant in an imperfectly created universe, (A perfect universe would have no reason to evolve) rather than an impotent observer of an indifferent, mechanical reality.
-Thus, my thoughts and actions matter, as I strive to adapt and make my small contribution to the growth of this great responsive, living existence.
+Thus, my thoughts and actions matter, as I strive to change and adapt - and make my small contribution to the growth of this great responsive, living existence.
 And if my contributions seem limited, they are enormous when compared to what I would enjoy under the concept of genetic determinism.

 My own encounter with psychology occurred when when my three-year-old son was diagnosed autistic.
 At that time Bruno Bettelheim, a psychologist at the University of Chicago, was promoting a theory that autism was caused by “maternal rejection”, and psychotherapy for mother was the treatment.
 I also suspect we were unknowingly involved in a "scientific study".
 During the early 20th Century, the height of scientific materialism, just about anything scientists wanted to do was considered ethical - after all, they were the priests of our modern religion, and whatever they did was supposedly for the good of mankind.
 In 1961, Kennedy, with a mentally disabled sister (who had been scientifically lobotomized), was our new President, and money was available for research on defective children.
 A generation of enthusiastic, young therapists had just completed training and were eager to display their wondrous, modern, scientific power to cure.
 Some therapists were bullies, convinced that their scientific truths justified coercion.
 However even the most benign therapists faced a problem.
 Most of them were men in those days (as were most doctors), and some of those nice young men were reluctant to be explicit.
 Maternal rejection is a pretty offensive concept, and how could they convince women it was nothing more serious than a mild, easily cured infection?
 How could they slip Mother a dose of psychotherapy without explaining exactly what they were doing?
 Awful as the experience was, I often managed to see humor in it.
 And hopefully the medical establishment has learned to view psychologists promoting theories with more caution.

-The science I questioned during our psychiatric treatment was simplistic and was finally abandoned.
-Psychiatry no longer subjects mothers to psychotherapy as a treatment for defective children.
+The science I encountered during our psychiatric treatment was silly and easily challenged.
+The notion that psychotherapy for mother might be a treatment for defective children was soon abandoned.
 Challenging science can be a heady experience.
-Having experienced the pleasures of skepticism, I seemed unable to control mine, until eventually I found myself questioning some of science's most basic claims.
-For instance science claims that the universe consists of matter and predictable physical forces.
+Having once enjoyed the pleasures of skepticism, I seemed unable to control mine, until eventually I found myself questioning some of science's most basic claims.
+For instance science claims that the universe consists of nothing but matter and predictable physical forces.
 However reality seemed to me to consist of “something more”.
 Did life originate once, by accident?
 If so, when?
 Before the big bang?
 (If there was a big bang?)
 Did it pop into existence during the big bang?
 A few minutes later?
 Is it related to consciousness?
 Or was creativity always a basic aspect of reality?
 Today many scientists acknowledge that living matter appears to have an ability to organize itself into purposeful, complex biological systems.
-Some scientists claim science is unable to deal with the concept of a conscious creativity.
-So if unpredictable creativity actually is an aspect of reality, would that meant science is unable to deal with reality?
+Some scientists claim science is unable to deal with the concept of free-will and a creative consciousness.
+So if creativity actually is an aspect of reality, would that mean modern science would be unable to deal with reality?

 This story is true.
-The names of the professionals have been changed to protect the guilty.
+The names of the professionals have been changed to protect the guilty - but well-intended.
 There are no correct answers to most of the questions.
 Answers proposed by professional philosophers to such religious and philosophical concepts would be no more scientific than anyone else's speculations.
 Don't buy the book; it is obsolete.
-The new version is all available here.
+The newest version is all available here.
 Just follow the questions.